burrrata/cryptoeconomics.study_rust_edition/src/ch1/centralized_payment_processor.md

     assert!(p > 0);
     assert!(q > 0);
-    // m (3233) is now a constant we can use for all keys that share the same p and q setup let m = p * q;
+    // m (3233) is now a constant we can use for all keys that share the same p and q setup
+    // Could we also use 65537 ?
+    let m = p * q;
+    state.modulo = m;
     let ctf_pq = ctf(p, q);
     // manually create testing account from previous keys let acc_0_pub_key = 773;